Integrative Medicine for Mental Health

 Integrative psychotherapy is often a foundational element of IMMH and involves a therapist using a combination of evidence-based counseling modalities to address clients mental and emotional issues.
 Modalities and techniques that may be applied include mindfulness, cognitive behavioral therapy, narrative therapy, solutions focused brief therapy, motivational interviewing, cognitive processing, or strengths based.

-Laboratory analysis may be used to evaluate and treat underlying biomedical issues which may include nutritional deficiencies, food allergies, infections, toxicities, and genetic disorders.
+Laboratory analysis may be recommended to evaluate and treat underlying biomedical issues which may include nutritional deficiencies, food allergies, infections, toxicities, and genetic disorders.
 By focusing on an individual's unique genetic, biochemical, and nutritional status, customized treatment plans can be implemented to provide better wellness outcomes.

 Nutritional and dietary modifications are a cornerstone of IMMH.
 The connection between what we eat and how we feel is significant.
 IMMH recognizes this and consequently incorporates dietary changes as a foundational part of developing whole body wellness.

 Supplements and herbal medicine are often a necessary part of achieving optimal health.
-The standard american diet is known as the "SAD" diet for a reason.
+The standard American diet is known as the "SAD" diet for a reason.
 The majority of Americans are deficient in one or more nutrients, leading to a host of mental and physical conditions.
 Furthermore, Americans are vastly over medicated and these prescriptions often exacerbate mental and physical distress due to unpleasant side effects.
 This doesn't need to be your reality.
 Herbal medicine, supplement protocols, and lifestyle changes can support elimination of some medications and produce equal or more effective results without the side effects.

 Somatic therapies such as massage, acupuncture, reki, hydrotherapies, exercise, and dry brushing are highly beneficial and complementary to the treatment and support of our mental health.
 Many of these techniques are highly effective at supporting detoxification and decreasing stress.